relia1/pdga_api/README.md

 ## Todos

 1. Mock the tests!
-2. Figure out something better for the ENV vars
-3. Add response error handling from the API
-4. Refactor duplicated code in client.rb
+2. Make readme pretty and thorough
+3. Make sure config will load from rails config/initializers